 Stocks: $100,000 into an S&P 500 index ETF IVV and $50,000 into various large cap tech growth stocks.
 I used the small sell-off in August and early September to allocate capital.
 I’m not excited about the stock market, so this is more an asset allocation decision.
 I will be allocating $100,000 into the stock market with every 2% correction, with an assumption the stock market won’t correct by more than 10%.
 Target annual return: 7%.

-Debt Pay Down: $50,000 was used to pay down a 4.25%, 30-year fixed mortgage on my Lake Tahoe vacation property that can’t be refinanced into a 5/1 ARM for a lower rate.
+Debt Pay Down: Reinvesting proceeds of $50,000 to pay down a 4.25%, 30-year fixed mortgage on my Lake Tahoe vacation property also felt good.
 The goal is to pay this debt off completely by 2022 before leaving California.

 Total Invested: $935,000 over three months